CruxConnect/crux-docs/_product_retailer/search_items.md

 mpn
 : (string) Manufacturer Part Number (MPN) is an identifier given to a part by the manufacturer.
 This number may be used to identify products such as car parts or computer parts that generally have sofisticated systems and readily available software for product management.

-#### Inventory list Object:
+#### Inventory List Object:

 uuid
-: (string) The Universal Unique Identifier for the Inventory list
+: (string) The Universal Unique Identifier for the Inventory List

 name
-: (string) The Name your company has given to this Inventory list
+: (string) The Name your company has given to this Inventory List

 Supplier Object: